RinishaKhadgi/django-password-generator/README.md

-this app creates a password based on user's preference
+This app creates passwords according to user's preferences!